Carrera Panamericana: 1952

 In 1952 the organizers of Carrera Panamericana divided what had been a single class into Sports Car and Stock Car entries so heavy American sedans did not have to compete directly with nimble European sports cars.
-The major automobile manufacturers had taken notice of the race and Mercedes-Benz sent a highly organized team of drivers, mechanics, and new Mercedes-Benz 300 SL (W194)s that already had won major races.
-Despite being carbureted and having less power than the later fuel-injected roadgoing 300 SL (W198) Karl Kling/Hans Klenk and Herman Lang finished first and second, and a 1-2-3 finish may have been the final result had American John Fitch not been disqualified for permitting a mechanic to touch his car on the second to last day.
+The major automobile manufacturers had taken notice of the race and Mercedes-Benz sent a highly organized team of drivers, mechanics, and new Mercedes-Benz 300 SL (W194) that already had won major races, especially Le Mans, but these cars were carbureted and had less power than the later fuel-injected roadgoing 300 SL (W198).
+Karl Kling/Hans Klenk and Hermann Lang finished first and second, and a 1-2-3 finish may have been the final result had American John Fitch not been disqualified for permitting a mechanic to touch his car on the second to last day.

 Klenk used pre-prepared 'pacenotes' to identify and communicate upcoming road bends in rapid shorthand to Kling.
-This preparation was also used by Mercedes for the 1955 Mille Miglia which was won by Moss/Jenkinson while Fangio and others drove solo.
+This preparation was also used by Mercedes for the 1955 Mille Miglia which was won by Moss/Jenkinson while Fangio and Kling drove solo, and Hans Herrmann with a mechanic.
 This system proved so effective that it is used in all motor sports involving a navigator today, such as rallying.
 The highly organized Lincoln teams also used a similar system.
 American Chuck Stevenson won the touring car class in a Lincoln Capri, his first of two consecutive victories in the event.